 All villas have stylish Kohler fixtures and come with hairdryers, bathrobes, TVs and reliable WiFi.

 - In room treatments available

 Breakfast is included in the rates; for other meals you can choose between cooking or being cooked for by smiling local ladies (an aunt and her niece who can prepare meals in your kitchen).

-Breakfast options range from yoghurt topped with fresh fruit and granola to hearty omelettes, accompanied by refried beans, tortillas and fried plantains.
+Complimentary breakfast items include yoghurt topped with fresh fruit, granola, orange juice and coffee.
+For an additional sum, guests can also order hearty omelettes, accompanied by refried beans, tortillas and fried plantains.
 For lunch and dinner there's a set menu of 7 main dishes, but they're happy to accommodate any requests.
 Choices include fettucine alfredo, tenderloin with mustard sauce, steamed fish in foil, and the traditional Guatemalan dish of chicken pepián, made with a flavourful spicy tomato sauce called recado.
 Desserts are seasonal and usually fruit based.

 All villas have kitchens with plates, glasses, cups, knifes, pots, pans and coffee makers if you want self-cater.
 Cupboards are pre-stocked with basic cooking ingredients such as herbs and spices, olive oil, balsamic vinegar, sugar and ketchup, and other groceries can be arranged on request.
 There's also a minibar in each villa stocked with an assortment of snacks (granola bars, peanuts, corn chips and candy), and the refrigerator has local beers, non-alcoholic drinks and water.
 Wine is available on request - let them know in advance if you'd like a selection to choose from.
 Guests keep track of consumed items.

 If you need something from the store, Panajachel (the largest town on the lake) is a 4km drive or ride in a public tuk-tuk taxi.